HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Manual Inspection

 \section{Manual Inspection}

 For 23 languages, native or fluent speakers have manually inspected randomly sampled documents and marked those that contain pornographic content, text with artifacts (e.g.\ navigational elements, headings or list items without proper delimitation, truncated text, or snippet markers), unnatural text (e.g.\ word lists for search engine optimization, high proportions of ``boilerplate'', or very obvious machine translation), or incorrectly identified language.
 Reflecting availability of annotators, for each language between 50 and 1000 documents were inspected, on average 348 documents per language.
-Table~\ref{tab:manual_inspection} reports confidence intervals for percentages of problematic texts of different types.
+Table~\ref{tab:manual_inspection} reports confidence intervals for percentages of problematic texts of different types.\footnote{The inversion of the binomial test is employed to calculate confidence intervals.}

 We observe that the proportion of porn in the dataset is below 2\% for most languages.
 The proportion of the documents where the language is mis-identified is also quite low, with the notable exceptions of the Bosnian dataset, which consists mostly of texts in Serbian, and the Asturian dataset, which often contains Spanish.
 The proportions of unnatural texts and texts containing artifacts widely vary across languages.
 This is related in part to the fuzzy definition of these properties in the guidelines and subjectivity in judgments.
 For example, among two annotators of Czech, one annotated 34\% of text as unnatural while another only 1\%.
 The notion of text naturalness is subjective by definition.